Keith-S-Thompson/fizzbuzz-polyglot/README.md

 scripting languages.
 The `cat` implementation in particular is an ugly cheat, depending on the existence of the `expected-output.txt` file.

+JavaScript and Node.js aren't really distinct languages, but Node.js is a sufficiently different environment than plain JavaScript that I thought it was worth having both.

 `curl` is a URL transfer utility, not a programming language.
-`fizzbuzz.curl`, like `fizzbuzz.cat`, depends on the existence of `expected-output.txt`, but on this [`GitHub` project page](https://github.com/Keith-S-Thompson/fizzbuzz-polyglot) rather than in the current directory; it also requires an Internet connection.
+`fizzbuzz.curl`, like `fizzbuzz.cat`, depends on the existence of `expected-output.txt`, but on this [`GitHub` project page](https://github.com/Keith-S-Thompson/fizzbuzz-polyglot) rather than in the current directory.
+It also requires an Internet connection.

 The `verify` script executes each program and confirms that its output is correct.
-It works on my system, x86_64 Linux Mint 17.2, with required packages installed as documented in each source file.
+It works on my system, x86_64 Linux Mint 17.3, with required packages installed as documented in each source file.
 (Linux Mint is derived from Ubuntu, which is derived from Debian).

 `fizzbuzz.b` is not tested with an actual B compiler; see that file for details.

-As of Mon 2015-12-28, all tests pass on Linux Mint 17.3.
+As of Tue 2016-04-26, all tests pass on Linux Mint 17.3.

 The [Whitespace web page](http://compsoc.dur.ac.uk/whitespace/) is currently down, so I'm using the Perl implementation from